xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 ### Storage engine selection

-The storage engine to use in an ArangoDB cluster or a single-server instance must be selected initially.
-The default storage engine in ArangoDB 3.2 is the MMFiles engine if no storage engine is selected explicitly.
+The storage engine to use in an AvocadoDB cluster or a single-server instance must be selected initially.
+The default storage engine in AvocadoDB 3.2 is the MMFiles engine if no storage engine is selected explicitly.
 This ensures all users upgrading from earlier versions can continue with the well-known MMFiles engine.